 What are Kubernetes Storage Solutions?

-Kubernetes storage solutions are software-defined or hardware-backed systems designed to provide persistent and scalable data storage for containerized applications running in Kubernetes clusters.
+Kubernetes storage solutions are software-defined or hardware-backed systems that provide persistent, scalable storage for containerized applications running in Kubernetes clusters.
 These solutions allow applications to store and retrieve data independently of the lifecycle of containers or pods.

 Common categories include: